News

 According to IDEAYA, “IDE397 is a potent and selective small molecule inhibitor targeting methionine adenosyltransferase 2 alpha (MAT2A) in patients having solid tumors with methylthioadenosine phosphorylase (MTAP) deletion.”1

 Overall, the phase 1 trial will assess the safety, tolerability, pharamacokinetics, pharmacodynamics, and preliminary efficacy of IDE397 in combination with sacituzumab govitecan in adult patients with bladder cancer.
-The study is being conducted as an arm in a larger, ongoing clinical trial (NCT04794699) of IDE397 in combination with other agents in adult patients with advanced or metastatic MTAP-depleted solid tumors.2
+The study is being conducted as an arm in a larger, ongoing clinical trial (NCT04794699) of IDE397 in combination with other agents in adult patients with advanced or metastatic MTAP-deleted solid tumors.2

 In total, the larger open-label, dose expansion/dose escalation trial plans to enroll 180 patients across multiple solid tumor types, including urothelial carcinoma, non-small cell lung cancer, and EG. For the study, IDE397 will be assessed in combination with either sacituzumab govitecan or a taxane therapy (docetaxel or paclitaxel).